-Photos by Meghan Bassett, © Ask the Experts, LLC.
+Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on August 6, 2010.
-Last updated: August 10, 2018 at 13:18 pm.
+Last updated: September 20, 2022 at 12:05 pm.
 With additional writing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.

 Meghan Yager is a food addict turned food and travel writer with a love for creating uncomplicated, gourmet recipes and devouring anything the world serves up.
 As the author of the food and travel blog Cake 'n Knife, Meghan focuses on unique foodie experiences from around the world to right at home in your own kitchen.

 7 thoughts on “The Easiest Grilled Pork Chops with Mango Salsa for Dinner”

 Turned out great!
 Loved the spicy rub combined with the refreshing mango salsa.
 Thanks for posting.